cleesmith/storygrind/README.md

 ![Apple's gatekeeper after install](./resources/gatekeeper.png?raw=true)

-> The security dialog is normal - it appears for all apps downloaded from the internet, even when Apple has verified them as safe.
+> This security(gatekeeper) dialog is normal - it appears for all apps downloaded from the internet, even when Apple has verified them as safe.
 So it's ok to click "Open" when you see this message.

 - Click "Open"
 	- StoryGrind will open and show a welcome screen asking you to choose an **AI provider**